Main content | back to top

 Respecting Arctic wildlife

-We are carrying out integrated research that includes zoology, sediment sampling, deep-water studies, and looking at the food web systems that support marine mammals.
+We are carrying out integrated research that includes zoology, sediment sampling, deep-water studies and examining the food web systems that support marine mammals.
 This provides us with a detailed understanding of Arctic ecosystems and helps us plan our activities to limit potential impact.

 Tailoring our technologies

 The Arctic presents extreme conditions, including freezing temperatures and moving ice.
 Our research and development includes studying offshore structures and ice loads, ice management, ice and weather forecasting, pipeline protection, undersea installations, shipping and logistics.
-This helps us to develop the right technologies to operate safely and with limited impact on the environment.
+These efforts allow us to develop better technologies for safer operations and a limited environmental impact.

 Building on decades of scientific research

-Our planned oil and gas exploration in offshore Alaska is built on decades of scientific research.
+Our plans to explore for oil and gas off the coast of Alaska are built on decades of scientific research.
 Thousands of independent scientific studies have been completed in the Arctic.
-We commissioned work to draw together existing science research in the US Arctic (PDF, 10.8 MB) , a project completed in November 2010.